These Pimple Patches Have Eradicated The Zits Of Over 86,000 Reviewers

 ”

-For the uninitiated, acne stickers like Mighty Patch work by adhering to clean, dry skin and working over time to slowly draw out the contents of your pimple (ew but also yes), plus dirt and excess oil from the surface to collect onto the patch.
-The patches are made with just one ingredient — medical-grade hydrocolloid, a plant-based gel that gently draws out impurities and encourages healing.
-“The most important thing to understand about hydrocolloid acne patches [like these] is that they are for use on mature acne blemishes that have ‘come to a head’, so to speak,” explained a highly informed Amazon reviewer who went into microscopic detail about the patches’ function in their 2018 review.
+For the uninitiated, acne stickers like Mighty Patch work by adhering to clean, dry skin and working overtime to slowly draw out the contents of your pimple (ew but also yes) as well as dirt and excess oil from the surface.
+The patches are made with just one ingredient: medical-grade hydrocolloid, a plant-based gel that gently draws out impurities and encourages healing.
+One highly informed Amazon reviewer went into microscopic detail about how the patches work in their 2018 review.
+“The most important thing to understand about hydrocolloid acne patches [like these] is that they are for use on mature acne blemishes that have ‘come to a head’, so to speak,” they wrote.
 “The patches are coated on one side with some mixture of pectin, carboxy-methylcellulose, and polymers that absorb fluid, plus an adhesive.
 Hydrocolloid pulls the fluid out of a wound, encasing it in a white gel.
 In the case of acne, the patches will pull the mixture of white cells, bacteria, dead skin, etc. that forms the white head of an infected pore.”
 The telltale sign of success is the sticker’s display of gross-yet-satisfying cloud of mystery goo that has been successfully extracted from your blemish.

 Hero Cosmetics Mighty Patch Original, $12.99